-Don't try to drill a bumperette.
+• Don't try to drill a bumperette.
 They are hardened steel.
 It's like drilling a leaf spring.
 I used my spare tire bump stop and it holds it up high and works perfect.

 Steve (10-4)

-Quote from "quadna71"from what i heard about tuning cb's for more power...it only really helps in the x-mitting department. nothing is boosted as far as reception goes. so that long lost person at the staging area may hear you - but you'd never hear them unless they have their cb tuned for more power as well.
+from what i heard about tuning cb's for more power...it only really helps in the x-mitting department. nothing is boosted as far as reception goes. so that long lost person at the staging area may hear you - but you'd never hear them unless they have their cb tuned for more power as well.

-chris (maybe way off )
+chris (maybe way off :shrug: )

 I believe you are correct.
 I can get out pretty far.
 But in order to hear someone else they would also have to have a decent setup.
 Thats why I mentioned that its a good idea to have it set up for distance, if you don't use the distance a lot thats fine, but its nice to know you can be heard if something comes up and you need to be.

-UPDATE!
+• UPDATE!
 Alright so I got everything installed...even the antenna....and I go to wire it up in the glove box and it got harder then I thought it would be.
 I've been informed by Keithe that after 2003 the got rid of the "accessory" wires in the glove box.
 Well now I have to dig in and find the accesory wires.
 I was going to do it into the back of the radio.
 My friend said to me just ground the wire...then take the one end and stick it in a fuse with another one.
 I just want something more permanent.....haha this has been a fun first install...

 So what do you all think?
 Find the accesory cable coming out of th eback of the radio or something of that sort.